 What is it?

 Service design is, hence the name, the activity of creating and improving services using the methods of design thinking.
-Core elements being interaction, user needs and experience and understanding the big picture.
-High-class service design result serves always both the service user’s needs and the customer’s targets.
+Core elements are interaction, user needs and experience, and understanding the big picture.
+The results of high-class service design always serves both the service user’s needs and the customer’s targets.

-In it’s broadest service design concept can consist of a path of everything from physical customer service and infrastructures to websites and even sound surroundings.
-On the other hand only a single mobile application can be a service that needs a well conducted design.
-Or an advertisement campaign that requires the consumer to perform an act to gain something.
+In its broadest sense, service design concept can consist of a path of everything from physical customer service and infrastructures to websites and even sound surroundings.
+For example, a single mobile application can be a service that needs a well conducted design.
+Another example is an advertisement campaign that requires the consumer to perform an act to gain something.
 The common nominator for both of the examples and all other services is the unique multi step process that calls for certain kind of interaction thinking, which is something Make Helsinki provides as a company.

 The processes of UX design and development are also very vital in achieving a good service.
 This is something that we here at Make Helsinki have invested in throughout the years evolving those processes based on internal and customer feedback.

-A good example of a marketing communications project is a year long marketing plan for a product for instance.
-At it’s core is a message that needs to work in different environments and materials without changing the main communication.
+A good example of a marketing communications project could be a year long marketing plan for a product.
+At its core is a message that needs to work well in different environments and materials without changing the main communication.
 The message of course has to fit the product but it must also provide additional value.
 The goal is to get the consumer – the user – to act, but out of their own free will.
-One must think of the interaction between the user and the product in the point of sale (e.g. a store or the internet) and also afterwards when they are actually using the product.
-The list goes on but the most important thing is to be aware of the required vision of the situation as a whole, and the ability to control many smaller moving parts simultaneously, that amount to good quality service design.
+One must think of the interaction between the user and the product in the point of sale (e.g. a store or the internet) and also later on when they are actually using the product.
+The list goes on but the most important thing is to be aware of the required vision of the situation as a whole, and the ability to control many smaller moving parts simultaneously; that amount to good quality service design.

 Service design has of course it’s own history and fundamentals that probably will not change all that much and that’s a good thing.
 One of the signs of a functional principle is constancy.
-But especially when working with the ever changing digitalization of today one needs to keep themselves up to date.
+But especially when working with the ever changing digitalization of today we need to keep ourselves up to date.
 Continuously.
 This is something that we like to take seriously here at Make Helsinki.

 In addition to analyzing our own methods, we gather outside feedback as well.
-We investigate our field actively and strive to to test out new methods of solving things whenever it’s possible.
-Even if they wouldn’t change our methods then at least we’d know of them afterwards.
+We investigate our field actively and strive to test and try out new methods of solving things whenever it’s possible.
+Even if they wouldn’t change our methods, then at least we’d be aware of them.
 We think it’s good to keep questioning things.